shah-rohan/SmartMap/README.md

 ## Conda Installation

-For simple installation of all the below tools with their necessary dependencies, a Conda package is available at https://anaconda.org/rohanshah/smartmap.
-To install, run the following command:
+For simple installation of all the below tools with their necessary dependencies, a Conda package is available at [Bioconda](https://anaconda.org/bioconda/smartmap). run the following command with conda configured as per the [Bioconda instructions](https://bioconda.github.io/user/install.html):

-`conda install -c rohanshah smartmap`
+`conda install smartmap`

 After installation is complete, the commands below can be run as per the Manual for each tool.